 TAEKWONDO AND PHYSICAL FITNESS

 The study of Taekwondo offers several unique advantages to the physical fitness of the student.
-The training is usually performed in almost any setting without the use of weights or special equipment; it may be practiced individually or in groups.
+Training is usually performed in almost any setting without the use of weights or special equipment; it may be practiced individually or in groups.
 Since the body sets its own limits, injuries or strains are rare and the physical condition of the student paces them automatically.
 The entire muscle system of the body, from the fingers to the toes is brought into play.

 Taekwondo's high repetition, low resistance movements develop a longer, leaner more flexible musculature.
 Such muscles have more of the areas close to blood supply routes, thus producing maximum endurance and well being.